 Grant County man admits to drug charge

-ELKINS, WEST VIRGINIA – Trampas Quint Wolford, of Cabins, West Virginia, has admitted to a drug charge, Acting United States Attorney Randolph J. Bernard announced.
+CLARKSBURG, WEST VIRGINIA – Wesley Allen Rohrbaugh, of Petersburg, West Virginia, has admitted to a drug charge, Acting United States Attorney Randolph J. Bernard announced.

-Wolford, 57, pleaded guilty today to one count of “Distribution of Methamphetamine.”
-Wolford admitted to selling methamphetamine in March 2019 in Grant County.
+Rohrbaugh, 47, pleaded guilty today to one count of “Possession with Intent to Distribute of Methamphetamine.”
+Rohrbaugh admitted to having methamphetamine, also known as “crystal meth” and “ice,” in August 2019 in Grant County.

-Wolford faces up to 20 years of incarceration and a fine of up to $1,000,000.
+Rohrbaugh faces up to 20 years of incarceration and fine of up to $1,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

 Assistant U.S. Attorney Stephen D. Warner is prosecuting the case on behalf of the government.
-The Potomac Highlands Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.
-The task force consists of the FBI, West Virginia State Police, Mineral County Sheriff’s Office, Hampshire County Sheriff’s Office, Grant County Sheriff’s Office, and the Keyser Police Department.
+The Potomac Highlands Drug Task Force, a HIDTA-funded initiative, and the Grant County Sheriff’s Office investigated.

 U.S. Magistrate Judge Michael John Aloi presided.